TheLastMillennial/HDPictureViewerConverter2/README.md

 # HD Picture Viewer Converter 2
-This is the second version of the converter for my HD Picture Viewer program for the TI-84 Plus CE.
-Incompatible with HDPIC v4.x.x and below.
+A converter for the HD Picture Viewer program for the TI-84 Plus CE.
+Compatible with HDPICV v2.0.x

 ## Compatible with:
 * TI-84 Plus CE (-T) (Python)
 * TI-83 Premium CE (Python)

-Download the viewer here: https://github.com/TheLastMillennial/HD-Picture-Viewer
+Download the calculator viewer here: https://github.com/TheLastMillennial/HD-Picture-Viewer

-## Installing:
+## Installation
 This application does not require admin privileges.
-Simply ensure the included `convimg.exe` is in the same folder as `HDPictureViewerConverter.exe` and the program will run fine.
+Simply ensure the included `convimg.exe` is in the same folder as `HDPictureViewerConverter.exe`.

 ## Using the converter
-If anything is wrong, look at the Log inside the Advanced Information box!
+There are three major sections to this converter.
+* [Convert Pictures Section]
+* [Options Section]
+* [Information Section]

-### Convert Pictures Box
+### Convert Pictures Section
-The `Select and Convert Pictures` button will open up a window for you to select any .png or .jpg files.
-If your pictures are not one of these formats, you will need to convert them.
-Once you select an image, click `open` to convert it.
-* You will be asked to enter an Appvar name.
-This can be any combination of a letter, followed by a letter or number (i.e. Anything from AA to ZZ, or A0 to Z9).
-Make the combination unique so images don't get overwritten.
-Click `ok` when you`ve typed in something valid.
-* The converter`s prgress bar will start getting complete.
-The text just above the progress bar tells you what the converter is actively doing.
-* A black box will appear briefly, this is normal and is apart of the conversion process.
-* When the black box disappears, the converter will clean up any and all .c, .h, and .png files within its current folder.
-* All the converted files will be in their own folder which is named after the image.
-To find them, click `Find Converted Pictures`.
+#### Import Pictures
+This will open a file dialog.
+You can select .png .jpg or .bmp files.
+If your picture is in a different format, there are online converters.
+The preferred format is .png
+When a picture is selected it will appear on the [queue] below.

+#### Delete Queue
+This will remove all images from the [queue].

+#### Queue
+This shows the list of images that will be converted.
+Due to technical limitations, you cannot remove a single image from the queue, you must click [Delete Queue] to remove all images.
+There are two columns: Picture File Path and ID
+##### Picture File Path
+* The file path to the picture to be converted.
+* This cannot be edited.
+##### ID
+* Each ID is randomly generated but can be edited.
+* Each ID must be unique.
+Pictures with the same ID will be overwritten when sent to the calculator.
+* The ID must have 2 characters
+    * The first character must be a letter
+	* The second character can be either a letter or number.

+#### Convert Pictures
+This will start converting all pictures in the queue to a format the calculator understands.
+It will be replaced by a [Stop Conversion] button.
+One or more convimg command prompt windows will launch.
+Unless the option 'Do not resize image' is selected, conversion should only take less than 30 seconds.
+Files should be between 2-5KB.
+Once conversion is complete, you can find the converted files by clicking [Find Converted Pictures].

+#### Stop Conversion
+Clicking this sends a notice to the converter to stop.
+The converter may not stop until it has completed the current conversion phase. convimg will not stop and must be closed manually.
+It may take a few seconds before convimg shuts down.
+This will turn back into the [Convert Pictures] button.

+#### Find Converted Pictures
+This opens a file explorer window to the location the converted files are stored.
+There will be a folder with the name of the picture that was converted.
-* Send all .8xv files to the calculator.
-If you get an error about not enough space, change the dimensions of the picture to something smaller and try again.
-Alternatively, try different Resize Options in the Options box.
+Inside the folder will be all of the .8xv files that can be sent to the calculator.
+If something is not right, refer to the [Issues] section below.

-The `Find Converted Pictures` button will open file explorer wherever the converted files are stored.
-* The files will be inside folders named after the pictures you converted.

-### Options Box
+### Options Section
+#### Resize Method
 Click on the drop down arrow next to `Resize Options`.
 You have three options:
 1. Do Not Resize Image (default)
   - This will keep the original resolution of the image you provided.
 It will maintain the most amount of detail and can be zoomed in.